27manavgandhi/gold-bot/CODE_VERIFICATION_COMPLETE.md

 # Complete Code Verification – Trade Placement Flow

-## ✅ CONFIRMED: All Code Correctly Implements the 20-Pips Challenge Format
+## ✅ CONFIRMED: All Code Correctly Implements the 20-Pips Challenge

 This document traces the complete trade placement flow from signal generation through order execution to verify that **ALL trades follow the format:**
 ```